 - 1. The Petitioner initiated his 2013 assessment appeal by filing a Taxpayer's Notice to Initiate an Appeal (Form 130) with the Marion County Assessor.1 - 2.
-The Marion County Property Tax Assessment Board of Appeals (PTABOA) issued its final determination on November 20, 2015, lowering the assessment but not to the amount requested by the Petitioner. - 3.
+The Marion County Property Tax Assessment Board of Appeals (PTABOA) issued its final determination on November 20, 2015, denying the Petitioner any relief. - 3.
 The Petitioner timely filed a Petition for Review of Assessment (Form 131) with the Board on December 30, 2015. - 4.
 The Board issued a notice of hearing on March 9, 2017. - 5.
-Administrative Law Judge (ALJ) Patti Kindler was scheduled to hold the Board's hearing on April 18, 2017, at 9:00 a.m. in the Indiana Government Center South (Conference Room 6) located at 302 West Washington Street in Indianapolis.
+Administrative Law Judge (ALJ) Patti Kindler was scheduled to hold the Board's hearing on April 18, 2017, at 11:45 a.m. in the Indiana Government Center South (Conference Room 6) located at 302 West Washington Street in Indianapolis.
 The Petitioner was present and ready to proceed with the hearing.
 The Respondent failed to appear. - 6.
 The ALJ verified that the notice of hearing was not returned as undeliverable and verified the Respondent had not contacted the Board.
-After waiting approximately 35 minutes past the scheduled hearing time, the ALJ proceeded with the hearing as scheduled with the Petitioner present.
+After waiting approximately 15 minutes past the scheduled hearing time, the ALJ proceeded with the hearing as scheduled with the Petitioner present.
 The ALJ did not inspect the subject property.
 Kolby J. McKinney appeared pro se and was sworn as a witness.